Vectrals-Software/vexor-sdk/README.md

 ## Community

-Join our [Discord community](https://discord.gg/vexorpay) to get help, share ideas, and connect with other developers.
+Join our [Discord community](https://discord.gg/ZpMDsfBkgY) to get help, share ideas, and connect with other developers.

 ## License

-Vexor is proprietary software.
-Please see the [LICENSE](LICENSE) file for full terms and conditions.
+Vexor is open source software licensed under the MIT License.